-Smarten up your kitchen with clever ideas and the latest technologies
+Smarten up your kitchen with clever ideas

-When it comes to kitchens, the Blockheads on Channel 9's The Block really shine.
-But we've got some ideas to help you master your own DIY kitchen and laundry projects too.
+We've got some ideas to help you master your own DIY kitchen and laundry projects too.

 An inexpensive and fun way to update the look of your kitchen is to swap out everyday appliances like your toaster and kettle with more colourful options.
 Choose a model in your favourite shade to add some semi-permanent colour – this is ideal if you’ve got a fairly monochromatic kitchen.
 The latest appliances are super-savvy, too, with loads more features than older versions.